markbot369/redis_stream/README.md

 ## Redis Stream Client Example

-For the creation of the example project we are going to use poetry, but you can follow the example code with any tool capable of creating a Python virtual environment.
+For the creation of the example project we are going to use [Poetry](https://python-poetry.org/), but you can follow the example code with any tool capable of creating a Python virtual environment.

 Also you can follow the code explanation cloning the code in the [Github repository](https://github.com/markbot369/redis_stream)